TheProtaganist/gpt-j/README.md

 top_p: top probability will use the most likely tokens

 ## Advanced Parameters
-user: The speaker the person who is giving gpt-j a prompt
+user: the speaker the person who is giving gpt-j a prompt

-bot: An imaginary character of your choice
+bot: an imaginary character of your choice

-context: The part of the prompt that explains what is happening in the dialog
+context: the part of the prompt that explains what is happening in the dialog

-examples: A dictionary of user intentions and how the bot should respond
+examples: a dictionary of user intentions and how the bot should respond

 # Basic Usage